Chris Rokos: Social contributions

 The Oxford-Rokos Graduate Scholarship is 60% funded by Rokos, and 40% by Oxford University, and covers the entire cost of living and fees for the full duration of a student's course.
 It is offered to applicants who have "demonstrated excellent academic ability", who will "contribute to the University’s ground-breaking research", and who are "expected to go on to contribute to the world as leaders in their field".

 Rokos also supports the Rokos Career Development Fellowship in Economics or Economic History at Pembroke College.
 It is awarded with preference to candidates whose research area matches those of the Fellow in Economics at Pembroke College, Dr Brian A’Hearn, including research on cities and regions, institutions, political economy, technology, labour markets, human capital, and living standards in Europe.

 Rokos is known to have an interest in art, especially ‘Old Masters'.
 In 2010, the Financial Times reported that Rokos was understood to be the buyer of Domenichino's great baroque painting of "St John the Evangelist" (1620s).
 The painting sold at Christie's in December 2010 to a US buyer but its export was deferred.
 At that point a new buyer – believed to be Rokos – came forward to buy the painting and lend it to the National Gallery.
 Rokos was amongst major donors who in 2012 contributed to the National Gallery's successful Appeal to save Titians's Diana and Actaeon for the nation.

+In 2023, Rokos donated to the Royal United Services Institute.

 Personal life

 Described by the Daily Telegraph as a highly secretive man, Rokos is rarely seen in his home town of Cleobury Mortimer in Shropshire, as he regularly flies in and out using his own helicopter.
 Little is known of his personal life.
 He has property in Wiltshire including the Tottenham Estate near Marlborough (former home of the Earl of Cardigan), the Little Bedwyn Estate, and the Stype estate near Hungerford.
+He also owns an oceanfront property in the United States in Manalapan, Florida that is currently listed for sale as of February 2025 for $150 million.